jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The A minor shape is another common barre chord learned by beginners.
+Played as a barre, the fingering is `x13421`.

+There are other grips that can be more comfortable than barre chords.

 An interesting grip for this shape is `x1x432`.
-In this voicing,
-we're playing the treble triad on the top-3 strings, which is a root-position closed-voice triad, and then adding the root note in the bass.
+This voicing focuses on the treble triad on the top-3 strings, which is a root-position closed-voice triad.
+It then adds the root note in the bass.

+The treble triads can also be played by themselves:
+`xxx321` and `xx231x`.

 ### A diminished shape